 The moves are based on classic lifting techniques that let you isolate, stabilize, and focus each rep on the muscle group you’re working.

 And every workout ends with a quick core routine for a full-body build and burn that leaves you shredded.

-Here, we break down how to push yourself and your workouts to meet your individual goals.
+But first, let’s dive into some beginner weight lifting info, how to push yourself and your workouts to meet your individual goals.

 How Do You Build Muscle?

 Simply put, you get stronger by stressing your muscles, giving them enough time to recover, and then stressing them again.